kelseykm/vcard4/docs/documentation/values/uritype.md

 - This class represents the "URI" data type

-- `URIType` should be called with a single argument of type string, that is formatted as s URI as defined in Section 3 of RFC3986
+- `URIType` should be called with a single argument of type string, that is formatted as a URI as defined in Section 3 of RFC 3986

 ```js
 new URIType("http://www.example.com/my/picture.jpg");